 - 1. Underpayment In the event of a change which results in an underpayment to an employee, the employee shall be properly compensated on or before the next possible paycheck following discovery of the error.
-The District shall provide the employee with specific written explanation for the underpayment through the Payroll Contact Person at the employee's location.
-The parties agree to continue to research the timeline outlined in Florida Statute, Chapter 95, Section 11(4)(c), for the collection of wage underpayment, for resolution no later than November 1, 2007. - 2.
-Overpayment \$100 or less If an employee has been overpaid by \$100 or less, a corrective adjustment shall be made automatically in the affected employee's next paycheck.
-The employee shall be notified by their location payroll contact person prior to said adjustment and the deduction will be reflected on the employee's pay stub as an adjustment.
-The District shall provide the employee with specific written explanation for the overpayment through the Payroll Contact Person at the employee's location.
+Upon request, the District shall provide the employee with specific written explanation for the underpayment through the Payroll Contact Person at the employee's location. - 2.
+Overpayment \$100 or less If an employee has been overpaid by \$100 or less, a corrective adjustment shall be made automatically in the affected employee's next paycheck and the employee shall be notified by their location payroll contact person.
+Upon request, the District shall provide the employee with specific written explanation for the overpayment through the Payroll Contact Person at the employee's location.

-3. Overpayment Greater than \$100 (except for former employees):
+Overpayment Greater than \$100 (except for former employees):

 - a.
 The School Board may collect overpayments not to exceed two (2) years in duration from the date that the administration mails the notification of overpayment letter to the affected employee.
-For example, if an employee was overpaid for the last five years, the Board can only recover the most recent two years of the overpayment. - b.
+For example, if an employee was overpaid for the last five (5) years, the Board can only recover the most recent two (2) years of the overpayment. - b.
 The Payroll Department shall notify the affected employee via a Notice of Salary Adjustment Form that an overpayment in excess of \$100 has occurred.
-The form will contain two payback options for the employee from which the employee may select as well as specific written explanation for the overpayment.
-If the employee finds one of the options acceptable, he/she shall complete the form and return it to the Payroll Department. - c.
-If the employee does not find either of the options mentioned in subsection (b) above acceptable, he/she will check the box on the form requesting a meeting with the Payroll Department and return the signed form. - d.
-If the affected employee requests the meeting referenced in subsection b above or does not return the signed form within five (5) workdays of receipt thereof, the Payroll Department shall set-up a meeting with the affected employee for the purpose of determining how the overpayment will be recouped.
-The employee is entitled to be accompanied by a representative of his/her choice. - e.
-Overpayments should be recouped in the calendar year in which it was discovered.
-However, if the financial burden in doing so would be excessive, the Superintendent may extend the repayment plan into the next fiscal year except for employees who are leaving the school system or are on a year long unpaid leave of absence. - f.
-If the Payroll Department and the affected employee cannot reach an agreement on a payback schedule during the meeting referenced in subsection c above, the Superintendent will determine the payback schedule and the amount of dollars per paycheck and notify the employee by certified mail prior to the first paycheck reduction.
+The form will contain two payback options from which the employee may select and return it to the Payroll Department within five (5) workdays. - c.
+If necessary, the affected employee may request a meeting with the Payroll Department within five (5) workdays of receipt of the Notice of Salary Adjustment Form.
+The Payroll

+Department shall set-up a meeting with the affected employee for the purpose of determining how the overpayment will be recouped.
+The employee is entitled to be accompanied by a representative of his/her choice.

+- d.
+Overpayments should be recouped in the calendar year in which it was discovered. - e.
 The number of payments in the pay back schedule shall not be less than the following:

-\$1-\$100.00 1 Payment \$100.01-\$500.00 4 Payments \$500.01 - \$1,000.00 8 Payments \$1,000.01 - \$1,800.00 12 Payments
+\$1-\$100.00 1 Payment \$100.01-\$500.00 4 Payments \$500.01 - \$1,000.00 8 Payments \$1,000.01 - \$1,800.00 12 Payments f.
+If the affected employee is on an unpaid leave of absence, the payback will involve direct payment from the employee to the Board.

-For amounts above \$1,800.00 no payment shall exceed \$200.00 per paycheck
+For amounts above \$1,800.00 no payment shall exceed \$200.00 per paycheck g.
+Hardship